cash-bandicoot/Obsidian-Prompt-Library/README.md

    └─ Prompts/        <-- each prompt is a Markdown file with YAML front-matter
       ├─ My Prompt.md
       └─ …
-└─ PromptLibrary.md <---- Main component (can be embedded into seperate note using datacore)
+PromptLibrary.md <---- Main component (can be embedded into seperate note using datacore - see installation)

  ** The component will auto-create Notes/Prompts/ on first save if it does not exist. **